Fonemine/documentation/cpq_admin.md

-**Please note:**  This document is intended for use by an Administrator: as such it provides a description of steps to be taken by an Administrator before the CPQ software can be used by Sales and Service teams.
+**Please note:**  This document is intended for use by an **Administrator**: as such it provides a description of steps to be taken by an Administrator before the CPQ software can be used by Sales and Service teams (referred to jointly as the *Seller*) .
 In order to use this CPQ Admin Guide, you must have  control of (i.e., knowledge and access and update to) (a) Price books: reflecting the currency and the geographies in which you sell your products (b) Product Categories (c) Products (d) Pricing (e) Sales Quotes and Proposals that are typically sent to customers (f) Marketing and Legal elements to be included in Sales Quotes. (g) Pricing rules and Approval rules: for special pricing (h) Users with Email Addresses & Roles

 # Configure, Price, Quote Admin Guide

 An important aspect of the sales process for any business is the systematization of the processes encompassing pricing of products or services that the business sells.
 In a typical sales process, setting a price for a product not only impacts the profit margins and market share, it also streamlines the process of product discounts and uplifts in response to market conditions.
 The basic list of products and their prices is a Price Book, often the starting point of all CPQ systems.